top of page

 F: Good morrow Miss - how may I be of help?

-E: Hullo - what a quaint accent and compassionate civility you possess! - it puts me quite at ease and bodes well for your Master (whispers) Fact is, I would like an audience with His Lordship
+E: Hullo - what a quaint accent and compassionate civility you possess! - it puts me quite at ease and bodes well for your Master (whispers) - fact is, I would like an audience with His Lordship

 E(becomes distressed): I must see him now!
 I am an authoress in want!
+Look at the state of my shoe! (holds same up for inspection)

 F: 'Ere now lass - wait in here with Mrs. Mule (shows E into the housekeeper's room)

-MM: 'Ere thou floozy piece of muslin - 'ere I've seen ye and many of ye in 'ere ye'll know soon - errrr - ha ha whoosh! (waves duster with menace)
+MM: 'Ere thou floozy piece of muslin - I've seen ye and many of ye in 'ere ye'll know soon - errrr - ha ha whoosh! (waves duster with menace)

 F: Whisht your tongue Mrs. Mule, Jesus Mary! (a cowbell rings) - that’ll be him now!